jwcain/Astrocide_CodeSamples/Utils/README.txt

 	This was used to track previous iterations of enemy wave spawns to serve as a data point for generating new waves.

 Counter:
-	The counter is a Dictionary string to int mapping.
+	The counter is a Dictionary string->int mapping.
 It adds the functionality of creating a key automatically in the Dictionary if it does not already have one when used with the index ([]) operation.
 		"
 			Counter t = new Counter();